brexhq/substation/CONTRIBUTING.md

 Factories are the preferred method for allowing users to customize the system.
 Example factories can be seen in [condition](/condition/condition.go) and [process](/process/process.go).

+##### Reading and Writing Streaming Data

+We prefer use of the io package for reading (e.g., io.Reader) and writing (e.g., io.Writer) streams of data.
+This reduces memory usage and decreases the likelihood that we will need to refactor methods and functions that handle streaming data.

+Substation commonly uses these io compatible containers:

+- open files that are created by the call `os.CreateTemp("", "substation")`

+- bytes buffers that are created by the call `new(bytes.Buffer)`

 ### Naming Conventions

 #### Errors